AtanasovAtanas/interactive-content/EN/07-Arrays/01-Definition.md

 ```Java
 int[] numbers = { 1, 1, 2, 4, 5 };
 ```
-The values in a array are called elements.
+The values in an array are called elements.

 # Real-Life Example
 Imagine a train which has wagons, and each wagon - passengers.